Run on Love

 "Run on Love" is a song recorded by Swedish musician Lucas Nord.
 It features vocals by Swedish singer Tove Lo, who co-wrote the song.
 The single, taken from Nord's 2013 debut album Islands, reached number one on Billboard's Dance Club Songs chart the week ending 2 January 2016, giving Nord his first U.S. chart topper and Lo her third consecutive number one on this chart.
 The song's music video featured a relationship as seen from the eyes of a boyfriend (through the viewer of the video) as he spends time with his girlfriend (played by Lo) through the streets of Stockholm, Sweden.
+The QOTC Edit of the song was included on Lo's debut studio album Queen of the Clouds.